Southern French Slang

 As you might see in the map, other languages were spoken as well such as Corsican, Breton, Catalan, Basque, Alsacien and so on.
 As a result, the linguistic variety of vernacular expressions in France is quite rich.

 Personally, I think any regional language matters.
 I have no time to deal with all of them here, but might do so in the future.
-So, if you’re Breton, Basque or from any other French place, please keep in mind I didn’t forget or dismiss you by mentioning only 3 main languages and may post about your language soon enough.
+So, if you’re Breton, Basque or from any other French place, please keep in mind I didn’t forget or dismiss you by mentioning only those 3 main languages and may post about your language soon enough.

 We won’t focus on langue d’Oïl or Franco-provençal today but that may be the topics of another post, should we be learning bits of Chtimi – which is quite enjoyable but I need to do some research on that because I am no specialist. ^^